Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Framework

 The D-study variance gives the standard error and 95\% CI: $\hat{\theta} \pm 1.96 \cdot \sqrt{\Var(\hat{\theta})}$, accounting for all identified pipeline variance.
 When facet counts are small (e.g., $V = 3$), the result is moderate undercoverage (80 - 90\% instead of 95\%).
 Parametric bootstrap estimates restore nominal coverage at minimal additional cost (SI Appendix, Section~\ref{si:underestimation_sim}).

 Monte Carlo simulations (1,000 replicates) confirm that D-study intervention \emph{rankings} are highly reliable; under the default DGP, the correct top-1 intervention is identified in 98\% of simulations.
-Under five assumption violations (correlated random effects, non-exchangeable prompts, non-normal scores, heterogeneous category interactions, and latent item ambiguity with sparse 3-way interactions), all produce $|\text{bias}| \leq 9\%$ (SI Appendix, Sections~\ref{si:dstudy_validation} and~\ref{si:latent_ambiguity}).
+Under five assumption violations all produce $|\text{bias}| \leq 9\%$ (SI Appendix, Sections~\ref{si:dstudy_validation} and~\ref{si:latent_ambiguity}).